molgenis/molgenis-emx2/docs/molgenis/dev_apps.md

 #### 2. Import your schema

-Once your instance is live and you have signed in, create a new database and import your EMX2 file.
-Optionally, import any ontologies or reference datasets.
+Once your instance is live -

+1. Navigate to the local emx2 instance at [http://localhost:8080/](http://localhost:8080/)
+2. Sign in as admin or as another user that can create databases
+3. Create a new database (e.g., `My new database`)
+4. Import your EMX2 file into the new database

 #### 3. Generate the interfaces and types

 In your application folder (`apps/*`), create a directory to store the types (e.g., "types", "interfaces", etc.).
-The syntax to generate the file is:
+The command is `generateTypes`.
+The syntax to generate the file is described below.

 ```terminal
 ./gradlew generateTypes --args=[schemaName] [full-path+file-name]
 ```

+##### Definitions

 - `schemaName`: the name of the schema you would like to use to generate types and interfaces
 - `full-path+file-name`: the full system path to the output file.
 (Note: the command will throw an error if the output directory does not exist.)

+##### Notes

 Any changes made to this file will be overwritten when the command is run again.
 If you would like to keep these changes, we recommend saving them in a new file.